 - (i) Maximum relief. - (ii) Allowable premiums up to 1/7th of assessable income or 7% of capital sum assured.
 Relief is granted at the basic rate (currently 15%).
 Policies acquired prior to 3 June 2008 obtain relief at the tax payer's marginal rate provided there is no change in the value, term or premium. - (iii) Interest payable on a loan to acquire a Gibraltar property to be used as a tax payer's principle residence is allowable on loans up to a value of £350,000.
 Loan arrangements entered into before 1 July 2008 will be eligible for relief on 100% of the loan as long as the loan continues to be secured on the current property and is in the name of the current borrower.
-The interest on these loans will be subject to "tapered grandfathering" whereby the relief on the amount of the loan in excess of £350,000 will be reduced by 1/10th per annum - (iv) One off allowance of £11,500 spread over a number of years and an additional allowance of £4,000 restricted to a maximum of £1,000 per year.
+The interest on these loans will be subject to "tapered grandfathering" whereby the relief on the amount of the loan in excess of £350,000 will be reduced by 1/10th per annum. - (iv) One off allowance of £11,500 spread over a number of years and additional allowance of £4,000 restricted to a maximum of £1,000 per year. - (v) One off allowance of £3,000 spread over two years.

-Persons whose taxable income does not exceed £9,000 per annum are exempt from tax.
+Persons whose taxable income does not exceed £10,500 per annum are exempt from tax.

-Taper relief is available for individuals whose taxable income is between £9,000 and £19,500 per annum.
+Taper relief is available for individuals whose taxable income is between £10,500 and £19,500 per annum.